gtxaspec/wz_flash-helper/docs/README_other_options.md

 **✅ Option: `manual_model`**

 You can set it manually to work with corrupted `configs` or `cfg` partitions on stock firmware that makes model detection fail.
-Check [Introduction page](README.md) for "Model code" to set your camera model correctly.
+Check the [Introduction page](README.md) for "Model code" to set your camera model correctly.